shshakya/AzurePGScripts/PostgreSQL-Server-Settings-Diff/README.md

   python server_settings_diff.py
   ```

-7. The script will connect to both PostgreSQL servers, compare their settings, and display the differences between them.
+7. The script will compare the parameters between the two servers and display the following sections:

+-   Differences between server1 and server2:

+    -   Lists the parameters that have different settings between the servers.
+-   Parameters existing on server1 but not on server2:

+    -   Lists the parameters that exist on server1 but not on server2, along with their settings from server1.
+-   Parameters existing on server2 but not on server1:

+    -   Lists the parameters that exist on server2 but not on server1, along with their settings from server2..

 ## Note